 The origin of Lord Kartikeya, the symbol of masculine might, has link with the desperation of Gods for the birth of the much-awaited son of Shiva, who could obliterate the ghastly demon, Taraka.

-He is the God of Creation, an important parivara or family deity among the Hindus.
+He is the God of Creation, an important deity among the Hindus.
 He is seen with four heads representing four Vedas, which is also called the four 'Yugas'.
 Seated on a lotus, Lord Brahma's 'vahana' is the swan.
 It is believed that he was born from the naval of Lord Vishnu at the end of one cycle to start a fresh cycle.
-Myth has it that Lord Shiva

 He is the God of maintenance, protection and sustenance among the Gods of India.
 He was instrumental in introducing the souls into the cycle of life by Brahma sustaining them.
-He has ten avatars or incarnations which are Matsya avatar, Kurma avatar
+Vishnu not only maintains the universe, but also maintains dharma.

 Lord Shiva is the God of destruction and is highly revered among the Gods of India.
-He is greatly worshipped in the form of `linga` or phallus that is built on a pedestal.
-Enormous energy of the creator is denoted by the `linga` which absorbs the creator Brahma, Vishnu and Gayatri Devi in its heart.
+He is greatly worshipped in the form of ‘lingam’ or phallus that is built on a pedestal.
+Enormous energy of the creator is denoted by the ‘lingam’ which absorbs the creator Brahma, Vishnu and Gayatri Devi in its heart.

 Lord Ganesha is one of the prime Gods of India who is worshipped at the commencement of any important action or venture, related with business or art.
-Known as Vigneshwara, he is known to remove all hindrances in the way.
-He is seen in the form of an elephant head in a human body, with four arms, a huge belly and a snake adorning it.
+Known as ‘Vighneshwara’, he is known to remove all hindrances in the way.
+He is seen in the form of an elephant head in a human body, with four arms and a huge belly.